MikeyMike007/haskell_tutorial/006-modules/README.md

 ["827-9162","943-2929","493-2928"]
 ```

-Another example is when we’re making a map from an association list of numbers,and when a duplicate key is found, we want the biggest value for the key to be kept.
+Another example is when we’re making a map from an association list of numbers, and when a duplicate key is found, we want the biggest value for the key to be kept.

 ```haskell
 ghci> Map.fromListWith max [(2,3),(2,5),(2,100),(3,29),(3,22),(3,11),(4,22),(4,15)]